Académica de Coimbra (football)

 The Associação Académica de Coimbra – Organismo Autónomo de Futebol (AAC-OAF), also referred to as Académica de Coimbra (/pt/) or simply Académica, is a professional football club based in Coimbra, Portugal.

 As of the 2023–24 football season in Portugal, the club competes in the third division of the Portuguese football league system, and hosts home games at the Estádio Cidade de Coimbra which is owned by the local municipal government.
-Although their main home stadium is Estádio Cidade de Coimbra, Académica have also played at the Estádio Sérgio Conceição at the start of this current season, 23/24.
+Académica also played at the Estádio Sérgio Conceição at the start of the 2023–24 season.

 It also has a futsal department with men's and women's teams.
 The club's name derives from the footballing division of the Associação Académica de Coimbra, officially known as the Associação Académica de Coimbra - Secção de Futebol (AAC-SF), which fields its own amateur football teams as a second incarnation starting in 1977 and belongs to the student association of the University of Coimbra like the professional AAC-OAF which is however an autonomous organization inside the student association and owns the entire heritage and historical records formerly belonging to AAC-SF until 1974.

 Despite being founded in 1887 as a student organisation, following the merger of Clube Atlético de Coimbra (founded in 1861) and Academia Dramática (founded in 1837), the football section of the Associação Académica de Coimbra was only established in 1911, making it one of the oldest active clubs in Portugal and the Iberian Peninsula.
 The club have won the Taça de Portugal twice, in 1938–39 and 2011–12.
 In 1966–67, they achieved their highest position of runner-up in the Primeira Liga table.